The role of gut microbiota and vitamin D in the development of atopic dermatitis and food allergies in children

 Abstract

-AIMS: This paper examines the relationship between the imbalance of the intestinal microbiota and impaired immunity, in particular, with the development of food allergies and atopic dermatitis in children.
-At the moment, the relationship between the intestinal microbiome, vitamin D and the development of atopy is not sufficiently sanctified.
-We tried to identify the relationship between bacterial signatures in children with atopic dermatitis and food allergies and vitamin D levels.
+AIM: To study the relationship between the gut microbiota imbalance and immune disorders, in particular the development of food allergies and atopic dermatitis in children; to identify the relationship between bacterial signatures and vitamin D concentrations in children with atopic dermatitis and food allergies.

-RESULTS: In all the mathematical models performed, such important bacterial families as Lachnospiraceae, Ruminococcaceae and Sutterellaceae were associated with vitamin D levels.
-The results showed that dysbiosis combined with vitamin D deficiency is characteristic of an atopic profile, which may indicate the influence of these conditions on an imbalance of the immune system towards a Th2 response, hence the development of allergic conditions.
+RESULTS: In all mathematical models used, vitamin D concentration turned out to be associated with bacterial families important for atopy, such as Lachnospiraceae, Ruminococcaceae, and Sutterellaceae.
+The results showed that dysbiosis coupled with vitamin D deficiency is typical of the atopic profile, which may indicate the influence of these conditions on the immune system imbalance toward the Th2 response and, consequently, on the development of allergic conditions.

-CONCLUSIONS: We have established that certain bacterial patterns characteristic of atopy is correlated with the level of vitamin D in the blood serum.
-As a result of the study, we came to the conclusion that the intestinal microbiota and vitamin D may systemically participate in the modulation of immune responses.
-Further research is needed to fully understand the mechanisms underlying these associations and identify the most effective interventions for the prevention and treatment of autoimmune conditions.
+CONCLUSION: Certain bacterial patterns specific to atopy are associated with vitamin D concentration in blood serum.
+In consequence of the study, we concluded that the gut microbiota and vitamin D may be systematically involved in modulating immune responses.
+Further research is needed to attain full comprehension of the mechanisms underlying these associations and to determine the most efficient interventions for the prevention and treatment of autoimmune conditions.

 Full Text